sejal-gupta23/sejal-gupta23.github.io/content/english/blog/HumanRationale.md

 meta_title: ""
 description: "this is meta description"
 date: 2021-03-22T05:00:00Z
-image: "/images/humanrationale.webp"
+image: "/images/humanrationale.jpg"
-categories: ["Behavioral Science"]
+categories: ["Behavioral Economics"]
 author: "Sejal Gupta"
 tags: ["Rationality", "Econs"]
 draft: false
 ---

 Every discipline has its own set of assumptions.
 These assumptions are made to simplify processes so that they are easier to understand.

-> Rationality is one of the most over-used words in economics.

 Behavior can be rational or irrational.
 Economists assume that people behave in rational ways and consider options and decisions within logical structures of thought instead of involving emotional, moral, or psychological elements.

+{{< notice "Fact" >}}
+Rationality is one of the most over-used words in economics.
+{{< /notice >}}

-This assumption is made to understand consumer and business behavior better when making economic decisions.
+ Rationality as an assumption is made to understand consumer and business behavior better when making economic decisions.
 However, critics often argue that this assumption in any economic model is unrealistic and doesn’t hold up in the real world.

 Individuals that act rationally under all circumstances are referred to as Homo Economicus or Econ.
 However, Homo sapiens or humans do not have the infinite capacity to make rational decisions.
 They are likely to get influenced by emotion and other psychological factors.

-## Rational Choices vs. Reality
+### Rational Choices vs. Reality

-{{< image src="images/rationality.webp" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="Humans and Rationale?"  webp="false" >}}
+{{< image src="images/rationality.webp" caption="" alt="alter-text" height="200" width="400" position="center" command="fill" option="q100" class="img-fluid" title="Humans and Rationale?"  webp="false" >}}

 Now let’s imagine a scenario where a human being invited an Econ for dinner.
 They are both watching a football game when the human brings a bowl of cashew nuts from the kitchen.
 They’re both enjoying munching on the nuts while watching the game.
 But soon, the human realizes that the cashews are destroying their appetite for dinner, so he removes the bowl of nuts.